mishapadidar/alpha_particle_opt/lab_notebook.md

     - leverage s,vpar scatter plot of confinement times.
     - try to model discontinuity.
   - integrate the model plus integrate the difference.
-- incorporate pdf values in optimization over grid.
-- Build sampling module sampling theta,zeta uniformly in space.

-- do quasisymmetry optimization with aspect and mirror constraints.
 - use composite optimization

 - post process results